 Most vinyl floors can generally be cut with little effort – even without special tools.

-Whether it is a solid or solid vinyl floor with a relatively small material thickness between 2 mm and 5 mm or a click vinyl floor on HDF carriers with a thickness of approx. 6 mm to 10 mm.
+Regardless of whether it is a solid or solid vinyl floor with a relatively low material thickness between 2 mm and 5 mm or a click vinyl floor on HDF carriers with a thickness of approx. 6 mm to 10 mm.

 Cut solid or solid vinyl flooring